spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 {% info_block infoBox "Info" %}

 To represent and display gift cards as products in your shop, you need to import some data into your database depending on your project configuration and needs.
-The following list contains the points that can be used to get the idea of what gift card related data you might want to use:
+The following list contains the points that can be used to get an idea of what gift card-related data you might want to use:
-* **Product Attribute Key** to create a gift card `value` super attribute that defines gift card variants.
+* *Product Attribute Key* to create a gift card `value` super attribute that defines gift card variants.
-* **Abstract Product** that represents gift cards in your catalog.
+* *Abstract Product* that represents gift cards in your catalog.
-* **Abstract Product Store Relation** to manage store-specific gift cards.
+* *Abstract Product Store Relation* to manage store-specific gift cards.
-* **Concrete Product** that represents gift cards with a specific price value.
+* *Concrete Product* that represents gift cards with a specific price value.
-* **Product Image** for abstract and concrete product to display gift cards.
+* *Product Image* for abstract and concrete products to display gift cards.
-* **Product Price** for concrete gift card products where the price value matches the "value" super attribute.
+* *Product Price* for concrete gift card products where the price value matches the "value" super attribute.
-* **Product Stock** data for concrete gift card products.
+* *Product Stock* data for concrete gift card products.
-* **Product Management Attribute** to define the previously created "value" product attribute for the PIM.
+* *Product Management Attribute* to define the previously created "value" product attribute for the PIM.
-* **Category** that represents all gift cards.
+* *Category* that represents all gift cards.
-* **Navigation item** to display gift card category or gift card product detail page directly.
+* *Navigation item* to display the gift card category or gift card product details page directly.

 {% endinfo_block %}